Matmozaur/Various-tools-and-notes/README.md

-# Various-tools
+# Various tools and notes
-Usefull scripts for various tasks/analysis and data collection
+Usefull scripts for various tasks/analysis and data collection as well as tricks and notes about CS/DS topics